asadijabar/ansible-provision-vagrant/README.md

 $
 ```

-Or using general ssh command to localhost with specifying the user name and port number which vagrant forwards to 22.
+Or using general ssh command to localhost with specifying the user name and port number which vagrant forwards.

 ```
 $ ssh vagrant@127.0.0.1 -p 2222